mavlink/mavlink-devguide/en/services/gimbal_v2.md

 ### Gimbal Manager Messages

-This is the set of messages/enums for communicating with the gimbal manager (by GCS, autopilot, etc.).
+This is the set of messages/enums for communicating with the gimbal manager (by ground station, autopilot, etc.).

 Message | Description
 -- | --